Prevent Premature Ejaculation: How to Not Cum Fast

 The good news is that there are plenty of solutions available for early ejaculation.

 There are more options available when you ask for help.
-If these techniques don’t seem to work for you, you may want to try reaching out to a healthcare provider to discuss other options.
+If these techniques don’t seem to work for you, you may want to contact a healthcare provider to discuss other options.

-We offer a range of evidence-based premature ejaculation treatments online, including products that are available without a prescription.
+We offer access to a range of evidence-based premature ejaculation treatments, including products that are available without a prescription.

-We also offer several SSRIs for premature ejaculation online following a consultation with a licensed healthcare provider, including generic sertraline and paroxetine.
-Another prescription option available through us (after consultation with a healthcare provider) that may be effective is ED medication, like sildenafil.
+We also offer several SSRIs for premature ejaculation following an online consultation with a licensed healthcare provider.
+These options include generic sertraline and paroxetine.
+Another option available (after a consultation) is ED medication, like sildenafil.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.